 Today, the structure superbly retains the distinguishing exterior qualities of the original construction: stone lintels with arched moldings, delicate foliated cartouches, and rosette details above the façade lower-level openings.
 The old ‘Alamo’ stones were cleaned, stabilized, and re-grouted in a period style.
 The two-story interior, which is ADA accessible, boasts 110-year-old wide-plank floors, flexible modern gallery lighting, and a 20-foot high ceiling supported by enormous wooden trussed beams.

 The inaugural exhibition, which opened on September 15, 2005, featured the works of 16 of the more than 60 practicing professional visual artists living within this geographically defined area, and drew an estimated audience of more than 500!
 Not long after that first exhibition, BHA expanded its target area to South Teas.
-It now hosts monthly art exhibitions (65 as of its anniversary in September 2013), frequent poetry readings and other literary events, scholarly lectures, musical and dance performances, and art workshops for Primrose seniors and area residents.
+It now hosts regular art exhibitions (75 as of its 9th anniversary in September 2014), frequent poetry readings and other literary events, scholarly lectures, musical and dance performances, and art workshops for Primrose seniors and area residents.
 BHA sees this as central to its mission: To employ the arts to help integrate Primrose senior residents, often transplantees, into the immediate neighborhood and to build bridges between diverse cultures and across generations.